pandammonium/blipper-widget/readme.txt

 = GDPR compliance =

 Only your Blipfoto username, which is public information, is required, collected and stored by Blipper Widget.
 Your Blipfoto username will be retained by this plugin until you delete or uninstall the plugin.
-If you do not wish BLipper Widget to stor your Blipfoto username, please do not use this plugin.
+If you do not wish Blipper Widget to store your Blipfoto username, please do not use this plugin.

 == Frequently Asked Questions ==

 = Does the widget need my Blipfoto username and password? =

-The widget asks for your username for verification purposes, but does not require your password.
+Yes and no.  The widget asks for your username for verification purposes, but does not require your password.
 It does not ask for your password and it does not have access to your password.
 The widget uses an OAuth 2.0 access token to authorise access to your Blipfoto account, eliminating the need for your password.

 = Why doesn't the plugin seem to do anything? =

 * If you haven't added any blips to your Blipfoto journal, you won't see any blips in your widget.
 Please make sure you have at least one blip in your Blipfoto account.
 * If you are logged in and are able to change your site's options and settings, you should see an error message indicating the problem.
 It is most likely that you have mistyped your username or that you haven't copied your access token correctly.
 Amend these details, and try again.
 * If you have refreshed your OAuth app credentials or access token at Blipfoto, you will need to update these details on the Blipper Widget settings page.